 d.
 Initiating or causing to be initiated any false warning of emergency or life-threatening circumstances.

 e.
-Constructing and lighting a bonfire on campus, unless prior permission is granted by the Student Life Office.
+Constructing and lighting a bonfire on campus, unless prior permission is granted by the Office of Student Engagement.

 6. Any possession of firearms, ammunition, swords, switchblades and other dangerous knives, bows and arrows, slingshots, pellet guns, paintball guns and all other weapons on Luther College premises or use of any such item, even if legally possessed (see Residence Life Policies and Procedures).